Windows 11 KB5071417 update stuck

 • Once both of the commands are executed, we recommend rebooting your PC and try to install Windows updates again.

-Also, if you are getting Windows updates stuck during the upgrade process, simply use the official media creation tool to upgrade to Windows 11 version 23H2 without any error or problem.
+Also, if you are getting Windows updates stuck during the upgrade process, simply use the official media creation tool to upgrade to Windows 11 version 23H2 without any errors or problems.

-Let us know if these solutions help to fix Windows update problems.
+Let us know if these solutions help resolve Windows update issues.

 Robeg